28h Th, 24h Pr, 4h Labo., 9h Proj.

 For the 1st session, the final grade is obtained from 2 contributions:

 The course is jointly taught by Prof. Dewallef and Prof. Terrapon.
-The exact schedule, the deadlines and all organizational aspects are communicated during the first session.
+The exact schedule and the deadlines are communicated during the first lecture.

 Depending on the sanitary situation, some organizational changes might be necessary.

 Students are encouraged to actively interact with the professors, also outside of the lectures.
 It is highly recommended to set up an appointment first.
-For questions regarding the exercise sessions and the laboratory, the students can contact directly the assistants.
+For questions regarding the exercise sessions and the graded homework, the students can contact directly the assistants.

 It is expected that the students follow a few basic rules when communicating by email: